 I would like to apply for U.S. citizenship as soon as I am able, and I haven't had any other arrests, but I see that one of the questions asks whether I have "procured anyone for prostitution."
 What exactly does that mean?
 And if I check yes to that, will I automatically be denied U.S. citizenship?

 The word "procure" in this context means to act as a procurer or pimp, who induces others to engage the services of a prostitute.
 (This definition was discussed by the Board of Immigration Appeals (B.I.A.) in a case called Matter of Oscar GONZALEZ-ZOQUIAPAN, 24 I&N Dec.
-549 (BIA 2008).
+549 (B.I.A.
+2008).
 The B.I.A. said that although, "The dictionary meaning of the word "procure" is generally to obtain or acquire," . . . "as applied to prostitution, it has a specific meaning, i.e., ‘[t]o obtain [a prostitute] for another.'
 Webster's II New College Dictionary 882 (2001).")

 Therefore, what you did does not fit the description on the question in Form N-400.
 You should be able to truthfully answer "No" to this question.
 That at least avoids being faced with an automatic, statutory bar to naturalization based on lack of good moral character.

-USCIS can take a conviction for soliciting a prostitute into account in determining whether you have good moral character.
-You will likely need to work extra hard to prove your good moral character, such as by obtaining a letter of support from your religious leader and demonstrating that you live a responsible life, work hard, do volunteer work, and so forth.
+Even if USCIS doesn't accuse you of a crime of moral turpitude, you will likely need to work extra hard to prove your good moral character, such as by obtaining a letter of support from your religious leader and demonstrating that you live a responsible life, work hard, do volunteer work, and so forth.

 Also a possible strategy is to wait a full five years from your conviction before applying for citizenship.
-(That five years represents the number of years that most people must remain in the U.S. as permanent residents before applying for citizenship, though it's less time in a few cases, as described in “When Can I Apply for U.S. Citizenship?”.)
+(That five years represents the number of years that most people must remain in the U.S. as permanent residents before applying for citizenship, though it's less time in a few cases, as described in When Can I Apply for U.S. Citizenship?.)
 The idea here is that you can more easily show good moral character for the entire period that USCIS looks most closely at when assessing whether you have good moral character.